 What can be done to stop a petition being served in the first place?

 Notwithstanding the financial state of the company, the most important thing is to face up to the challenges the company has and try and engage with creditors (don’t ignore them).
-Most importantly you should seek independent professional advice and assistance.
+Most importantly you should seek independent professional advice and assistance to try and stop a winding up petition being served.

 Scottish Winding Up Petitions

-In the end there are no good outcomes if you ignore a winding up petition.
-Failure to pay the amounts due or to come to an arrangement will mean that the court will issue a winding up order and the company will be put into compulsory liquidation.
+In the end if you ignore a winding up petition the will mean that the court will issue a winding up order and the company will be put into compulsory liquidation.
 That will be the end of the company and there may be personal repercussions if you have personally guaranteed any debts.
 So talk to your creditors and don’t bury your head in the sand!

 If you have had a winding up petition against you, seek expert advice.
 Call one of our team today on 0800 970 0539.